alozano-77/AWS-SAA-C02-Course/README.md

 ### 1.14.4.
 Application Programming Interface (API) Gateway

-- A way applications or services can communicate with each other.
+API stands for Application Programming Interface.
+It's a way that you can take an application you developed and provide its functionality either directly to users, system utlities, or other applications to include that functionality inside their code.
+It's a way applications or services can communicate with each other.

-- API gateway is an AWS managed service.
+- API gateway is an AWS managed service:
   - Provides managed AWS endpoints.
   - Can also perform authentication to prove you are who you claim.
   - You can create an API and present it to your customers for use.
-- Allows you to create, publish, monitor, and secure APIs.
+- Allows you to create, publish, monitor, and secure APIs (and it does these tasks as a service).
 - Billed based on:
   - number of API calls
   - amount of data transferred
   - additional performance features such as caching
 - Serve as an entry point for serverless architecture.
-- If you have on premises legacy services that use APIs, this can be integrated.
+- They come in handy during architecture evolution.
+For instance, if you have on premises legacy services that use APIs, this can be integrated.

 Great during an architecture evolution because the endpoints don't change.